Guotepauc/Guotepauc/Learning/README.md

 - The content is deliberately fundamental
 - Videos are very short and primarily conceptual
 - No substantial hands-on exercises
-- Limited value as a complete course for practitioners already using ATT&CK
+- Limited additional value for practitioners already using ATT&CK
-- Does not provide the analytical depth of the dedicated MITRE CTI training
+- Less analytical depth than the dedicated MITRE CTI training
-- Does not replace practical mapping from reports or raw incident data
+- No practical mapping exercises using reports or raw incident data

 ### Verdict

 **Recommended as a short, official ATT&CK foundation and terminology reference.**

-For practitioners already using ATT&CK, completing the three main modules and consulting the remaining videos selectively is sufficient.
-Watching all 17 videos provides limited additional value when the underlying concepts are already understood.
+For practitioners already using ATT&CK, completing the three core modules and consulting the detailed videos selectively is sufficient.
+Watching all 17 videos provides limited additional value when the underlying concepts are already mastered.

-The more valuable next step is the dedicated MITRE ATT&CK CTI Training, which includes mapping exercises, raw-data analysis, Navigator comparison, and defensive recommendations.
+The more valuable next step is the dedicated MITRE ATT&CK CTI Training, which includes mapping exercises, raw-data analysis, Navigator comparisons, and defensive recommendations.

 ### Next step